 SPARK Crosswalk Parents - Keep our Children Safe

-SPARK Principal, Mr. Harness and Assistant Principal, Dr. Stoner as well as the SPARK PTO have been working with APS to improve safety around the SPARK campus and a primary concern is the safety of pedestrians walking to and from SPARK.
+SPARK Principal, Mr. Harness and Assistant Principal, Dr. Toney as well as the SPARK PTO have been working with APS to improve safety around the SPARK campus and a primary concern is the safety of pedestrians walking to and from SPARK.
 As part of that effort, the SPARK Crosswalk Parents program is asking for parent volunteers to make the commute to SPARK safer and faster for our children and parents.
 Due to a shortage of APS crossing guards, WE NEED YOUR HELP!

 How to volunteer:

 A training program offered by APS is in place to get new volunteers trained to help our kids safely navigate the busy corners and crosswalks around SPARK.
 It is a short 3 to 4 hour session and will be run by the APS Crossing Guard Trainer.
 A training session is scheduled for Wednesday, November 16, 2016 from 9:30am to 12pm.
 Please signup for the training session and make a difference in the SPARK community by helping to making the streets around SPARK safer for students and parents.